This is some text inside of a div block.

 Permanence is the better word than durability.
 Durability suggests resistance.
 Permanence, at Hermès, depends on reception: the handle darkens, the edge softens, the seam returns to the workshop, and the object continues.
 It is not preserved from use.
 It is preserved through use’s terms.

+But preservation through use still requires a gate.
 The waiting at the beginning and the repair at the end are not separate.
 Both keep the object inside a relation before and after ownership: the customer enters before the bag is offered; the object re-enters after use.
 The same continuity that lets the object go on also decides who is allowed to begin.
-Waiting becomes qualification.
-Relation becomes access.
-The protocol is not innocent; exclusion is one of the ways it holds its shape.

 Resale matters only after everything else has been established.
 A used Hermès object can circulate beyond the original owner and still be understood.
 Condition matters, but condition is not the same as untouchedness.
 A bag with careful use, visible patina, and documented repair does not leave the structure simply because it has lived.